Protocols

 Conditionally Conforming to a Protocol

 A generic type may be able to satisfy the requirements of a protocol only under certain conditions, such as when the type’s generic parameter conforms to the protocol.
 You can make a generic type conditionally conform to a protocol by listing constraints when extending the type.
 Write these constraints after the name of the protocol you’re adopting by writing a generic where clause.
-For more about generic where clauses, see Generic Where Clauses.
+For more about generic where clauses, see Generic Where Clausesarrow-up-right.

 The following extension makes Array instances conform to the TextRepresentable protocol whenever they store elements of a type that conforms to TextRepresentable.